Academic Support Center

 The complaint must address the following:

 This committee will review the gathered evidence, meet with all parties in the dispute with their permission, and decide upon a fair plan of action.
-A written determination as to the validity of the complaint and a description of the resolution, if any, will be issued and delivered by email and mail by the Director of the Academic Support Center to the complainant and other concerned parties no later than 10 workdays after the filing of the grievance.
+A written determination as to the validity of the complaint and a description of the resolution, if any, will be issued and delivered by email and mail by the Director of the Academic Support Center to the complainant and other concerned parties within twenty (20) workdays after the filing of the grievance.

 Procedure for Appeals of Decision

-If the complaint is not resolved to the satisfaction of the student and/or DAC staff, the student should notify the Provost of the College within 10 work days of the proposed resolution email and mail.
-The Provost of the College, one faculty, and one DAC staff member, as designated by the Provost, will make a final decision.
+If the complaint is not resolved to the satisfaction of the student and/or DAC staff, the student should notify the Provost of the College within thirty (30) workdays of the resolution.
+The Provost of the College, one faculty, and one DAC staff member, as designated by the Provost, will make a final decision within sixty (60) workdays.
 Accommodations in question will continue to be provided until a final contrary decision is made.

-Files and records will be kept in the student’s file in The Disability and Access Center (DAC) office for seven (7) years after the student’s expected/actual graduation date.
+Files and records will be kept in the student’s file in Disability and Access (DAC) office for seven (7) years after the student’s expected/actual graduation date.